temporalio/temporal-jumpstart-java/docs/curriculum/Tests.md

 Therefore, the `verify` stage of a test can employ these to meet "State based" test requirements; that is, after the Workflow is exercised, one of these methods can be used to verify its internal state.
-Note that returning a `result` from a Workflow can (and will) couple callers to that Workflow contract and can cause maintenance issues down the road.
+Note that returning a `result` from a Workflow can (and will) couple callers to that Workflow contract and can cause maintenance issues later.

 #### Behavior Verification